-The impact would be less than significant under CEQA for both alternatives because operationsrelated DPM and PM2.5 concentrations would not exceed BAAQMD's cancer and noncancer risk thresholds.
+The impact would be less than significant under CEQA for both alternatives, including Alternative A with the DDV, because operations-related DPM and PM{2.5} concentrations would not exceed BAAQMD's cancer and noncancer risk thresholds.
 Therefore, CEQA does not require any mitigation.

-Impact AQ#13: Continuous Permanent Direct Impacts on Localized Air Quality-Exposure to Odors
+Impact AQ#15: Continuous Permanent Direct Impacts on Localized Air Quality-Exposure to Odors